owainlewis/java-http-clj/README.md

 A Clojure HTTP client based on the Java 11 native HTTP client.
 This is a drop in replacement for clojure-http and http-kit.

-## Usage
+## Intro

+The HTTP Client was added in Java 11.
+It can be used to request HTTP resources over the network.
+It supports HTTP/1.1 and HTTP/2, both synchronous and asynchronous programming models, handles request and response bodies as reactive-streams, and follows the familiar builder pattern.
-This library supports both sync and async HTTP request.
+This library exposes this Java client via Clojure and supports both sync and async requests.
+It can be used as a light weight, drop-in replacement for http-kit and clojure-http.

+**This library requires Java 11+**

 ### Making Requests